DivyaTak04/CHROME-EXTENSION-FOR-TIME-TRACKING/README.md

-# CHROME EXTENSION FOR TIME TRACKIING
+# CHROME EXTENSION FOR TIME TRACKIING ⏱️
-"COMPANY": CODTECH IT SOLUTIONS

-"NAME": DIVYA TAK

-"INTERN ID": CT08DN804

-"DOMAIN": FULL STACK DEVELOPMENT

-"DURATION": 8 WEEK

-"MENTOR": NEELA SANTOSH

-# ⏱️ Time Tracker Chrome Extension
 A Productivity-focused Chrome Extension that tracks the user's time spent on different websites with a full-stack backend using Node.js, Express, and MongoDB, along with a React.js dashboard to visualize user analytics.

 ## 🚀 Features